-SP-4 general operation
+SP-5 general operation

-The SP-4 would normally be switched on with the aircraft stationary.
+The SP-5 would normally be switched on with the aircraft stationary.
 It quickly finds and stabilizes current gyro bias and sets the horizon from the information measured by the accelerometers.
 This process typically takes up to 15 seconds.
-If Bump filter settings are set very low, it can take a bit longer for the horizon to track correctly.

 Maximum accuracy is achieved a few minutes after startup if at a relatively cold ambient temperature, less time is needed if you are operating on a warm summer day.
-The SP-4 contains a built in heater element to speed up heating to operational needs (35 degrees Celsius internal).
+The SP-5 contains a built in heater element to speed up heating to operational needs (35° Celsius internal).
 This heater will operate at less effectiveness if your power supply voltage is low.
 The heater is intended to operate at full efficiency between 12 and 24V DC.

-Should power be cycled in flight, the SP-4 will track the horizon very quickly after startup if the aircraft is held in non-accelerated flight (such as straight and level).
+Should power be cycled in flight, the SP-5 will track the horizon very quickly after startup if the aircraft is held in non-accelerated (such as straight and level) flight.

 The horizon should track well in straight and level flight, even with relatively severe aircraft motion caused by turbulence.
-The horizon should not show any noticeable error after flying a complete rate one turn (two minutes for 360 degrees).
+The horizon should not show any noticeable error after flying a complete rate one turn (two minutes for 360°).
 As you turn out straight, the horizon should be instantly correct.
-If not, check your installation - something is upsetting the SP-4.
+If not, check your installation - something is upsetting the SP-5.

-SP-4 for blind flight operations (IFR flights)
+SP-5 for blind flight operations (IFR flights)

-The SP-4 is not intended, certified or rated for professional level IFR usage.
-The SP-4 is to be used as VFR reference only.
+The SP-5 is not certified for professional level IFR usage.

-Should you find yourself in a position where you are forced to use the SP-4 as reference without any other available option proceed as follows:
+Should you find yourself in a position where you need to use the SP-5 as reference without any other available option proceed as follows: